 Katie Frohardt, Executive Director

-With over 25 years’ experience, Katie is a recognized non-profit leader and field practitioner, and international conservationist.
+With over 25 years’ experience, Katie is a recognized non-profit leader, field practitioner, and international conservationist.
 At the helm since 2003, Katie focuses on delivering the Wild Earth Allies mission to protect vital areas of our natural world for the benefit of wildlife, habitats and people by inspiring collaborative action.
-Katie’s leadership draws from years spent living in Rwanda as director of the International Gorilla Conservation Program; her time as program technical director for the African Wildlife Foundation; and most recently her 13 years as Executive Director of FFI, Inc. Her earlier career included grant-making with the National Fish and Wildlife Foundation, private sector natural resource management consulting, and land use planning.
+Katie’s leadership draws from years spent living in Rwanda as director of the International Gorilla Conservation Program and as program technical director for the African Wildlife Foundation.
+Her earlier career included grant-making with the National Fish and Wildlife Foundation, private sector natural resource management consulting, and land use planning.
 Katie has a Master’s degree from the Yale School of Forestry and Environmental Studies, where she combined study of landscape ecology with coursework at the Yale School of Management on applied economics and nonprofit management.
 She completed her undergraduate degree at the University of Virginia with a major in environmental studies.

 Adam Henson, Conservation Director